fdifrison/intergalacticGuidesForCoders/NodeJs/Manual_NodeJs.md

 ### Global install

-There are some packages that are spo commonly used that aren't worth to be installed only locally in our project environment; instead it is more useful to install them in the `global` environment adding the flag `--location=global` to the install command.
+There are some packages that are so commonly used that aren't worth to be installed only locally in our project environment; instead it is more useful to install them in the `global` environment adding the flag `--location=global` to the install command.

 ### Using local install